johanneszab/TumblThree/README.md

 * A bandwidth throttler.
 * An option to download an url list instead of the actual files.
 * Set a start time for a automatic download (e.g. during nights).
+* An option to skip the download of a file if it has already been downloaded in any loaded blog before.
 * Uses SSL instead of unsecure http connections.
 * Preview of photos & videos.
 * Taskbar buttons and key bindings.